anthonyjlee/nova/docs/memora-template.md

-Below is an implementation plan illustrating how to incorporate these memory extraction and comparison prompts into your NOVA (or “老樓管小慧AI”) setup—alongside an example of agent prompt advice.
-We’ll focus on practical steps for your dev team, using code snippets where relevant and ensuring they understand how to integrate everything into the multi-agent flow.
+Below is an implementation plan illustrating how to incorporate these memory extraction and comparison prompts into Nova.
 1. High-Level Architecture Overview
 	1. NOVA
 	•	A multi-agent orchestration environment that coordinates sub-agents (belief, desire, emotion, reflection, etc.).